 - 1. Open the file "17b Grip Strength Fatigue" from the Human Physiology with Vernier folder. - 2.
 Follow the same procedure as in Part 1. - 3.
 Add your graph to your lab report. - 4.
+Record your data on the Grip Strength Data Form located in the class website. - 5.
 Take a picture of your completed data table, upload it to Google Drive, and insert the picture into your lab report.